Our partners

 KUNM-FM: The state’s largest public-radio station, KUNM’s signal reaches about half of New Mexicans, and an estimated 108,000 people tune in each week (according to Arbitron Research, Inc., total service area surveyed for people aged 12+; averaged from Fall 2011 and Spring 2012.
 Mon-Sun, 6AM-Midnight.
 Arbitron data are estimates only.).
 The station is licensed to the Regents of the University of New Mexico.

 Las Cruces Sun-News: The Sun-News’ daily circulation is 19,621, and its Sunday circulation is 23,652.
-The partnership with the Sun-News also means that articles produced by NMID may be published by other newspapers owned by the Sun-News’ parent company, Media News Group, including papers in Alamogordo, Carlsbad, Deming, Farmington, Ruidoso and Silver City.
+The partnership with the Sun-News also means that articles produced by NMID may be published by other newspapers owned by the Sun-News’ parent company, Digital First Media, including papers in Alamogordo, Carlsbad, Deming, Farmington, Ruidoso and Silver City.

 Santa Fe New Mexican: The New Mexican has a daily print circulation of 20,000 and a Sunday circulation of 24,000.